Juliana Cerqueira Leite

 He perceives it from a point of view considering the natural world around us.
-All the thing and material in nature tend to have a process which works in cycles.
-Thinking about the rock cycle and questioning when is a piece of rock in its final form or when is water in its final form?
+All the things and materials in nature tend to have a process which works in cycles.
+For instance, the rock cycle.
+When is a piece of rock in its final form, similarly when is water in its final form?

 Georges Bataille, French wrtier-philosopher, introduced the concept of formlessness.